shekharramola/media-app/README.md

 1. Install nodejs
 2. Install npm
-3.then go to the project root directory(for example cd ShekharRamola_Movie_Beatroute/movieApp)
+3.then go to the project root directory
-4. when you went inside movieApp directory then type command "npm update"
+4. when you went inside mediaApp directory then type command "npm update"

 ## Development server